2027 NCECA Presentation Proposals

 These 60-minute presentations involve one presenter giving a hands-on demonstration focused on a specific process in the maker’s repertoire of creation.
 Audiences for these sessions are often other makers, teachers, and learners looking for new approaches to working with form building and surface treatment to implement in their own studios and classrooms following the conference.

-Clay Fab Lab - Demonstration Preferred
+Clay Fab Lab - Demonstration or Presentation

 Presentations explore the intersection of new technologies and computer-aided design with ceramic creation.
 Clay Fab Lab presentations join innovative technology and tools to artistic tradition, expression, and innovation.